cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

     gate-level simulations.
 These simulations help us to build confidence in our design as we push our designs through different stages of the flow.
-From these simulations, we also generate waveforms in `.vcd` (Verilog Change Dump) format, and we use `vcd2saif` to convert these waveforms into per-net average activity factors stored in `.saif` format.
+From these simulations, we also generate waveforms in `.vcd` (Verilog Change Dump) format, and per-net average activity factors stored in `.saif` format.
 These activity factors will be used for power analysis.
 Gate-level simulation is an valuable tool for ensuring the tools did not optimize something away which impacts the correctness of the design, and also provides an avenue for obtaining a more accurate power analysis than RTL simulation.
 While static timing analysis (STA) analyzes all paths, GL simulation can also serve as a backup to check for hold and setup time violations (chip designers must be paranoid!)

  3. We use **Synopsys Design Compiler (DC)** to synthesize our design, which means to transform the Verilog RTL model into a Verilog